juanwolf/blog/_posts/2017-01-22-introduction-to-docker.markdown

 Keep in mind that your containers are temporary, like vms, you should be able to destroy them and be able to recover the same state when you create a new one.
 So here comes `docker volumes`.
 The docker volumes will help you bind directories/files on the docker host.
-So now that we know that, we will create a docker volume linked in our docker host to store the data of our mongodb.
+So now, we will create a docker volume linked in our docker host to store the data of our mongodb.

 Let's build again our docker container but this time with a volume: